-STAFF TESTIMONY BEFORE THE PENNSYLVANIA MILK MARKETING BOARD COST REPLACEMENT HEARING - MILK MARKETING AREA 5 December 2, 2015
+STAFF TESTIMONY BEFORE THE PENNSYLVANIA MILK MARKETING BOARD COST REPLACEMENT HEARING - MILK MARKETING AREA 6 December 2, 2015

 Good Morning.
 My name is Clifford Ackman.
-As the Statistical Analyst for the Pennsylvania Milk Marketing Board, I collected the information for and produced Staff Exhibit 1, dealing with the cross-section of milk dealers in Area 5.
-I have listed these milk dealers in footnote 3 along with the percentage of sales by those dealers compared to all dealers selling into the Western Pennsylvania Milk Marketing Area.
+As the Statistical Analyst for the Pennsylvania Milk Marketing Board, I collected the information for and produced Staff Exhibit 1, dealing with the cross-section of milk dealers in the West Central Pennsylvania Milk Marketing Area (Area 6).
+The cross-section milk dealers are listed in footnote 3 along with the percentage of sales by those dealers compared to all dealers selling into the Area.
 As a representative sample of the entire area, these dealers were used to compile the data for the remaining exhibits.

-This cross-section of dealers' Year 2014 information contains the same companies as presented in last year's Area 5 cost replacement hearing information.
-This year, the cross-section data represents over eighty percent of the area's market.
+This cross-section of dealers' 2014 information contains the same companies as presented in the previous Area 6 cost replacement hearing information.
+This year, the cross-section data represents fifty-nine percent of the Area's market.
+One item of note is that the Schneider-Valley Farms location was sold to Upstate Niagara Cooperative Inc. effective June 30 of 2015 and licensed as UNCVF LLC.
+The location continues to process milk at a rate consistent with past volume.

 This exhibit offers the cross-section of dealers as presenting a significant portion of all sales into the marketplace.
 It demonstrates the comparability of Class 1 controlled product sales by all dealers (the top section of the exhibit) and the cross-section dealers (in the lower half of the exhibit).
-The sales of cross-section dealer products compares favorably with the sales of all dealers in the marketplace falling within statistically acceptable limits.
+The sales of cross-section dealer products compares favorably with the sales of all dealers in the marketplace.

 I also studied the size and types of deliveries of the cross-section dealers along with the types of customers served by them.
-As a group, the cross-section dealers serve a variety of customers: schools, restaurants, convenience stores, supermarkets, etc. which is comparable to all dealer sales into Marketing Area 5.
+As a group, the cross-section dealers serve a variety of customers: schools, restaurants, convenience stores, supermarkets, etc. which is comparable to all dealer sales into Area 6.
 I also found that the cross-section dealers employ all types of delivery systems (tractor-trailers and smaller, straight body trucks) which are common to this Area as well.

-Based on the amount and type of milk sold by these cross-section dealers, the types of customers and the delivery techniques employed by these listed dealers, I find this cross-section to be representative of all dealers doing business in Milk Marketing Area 5.
+Based on the amount and type of milk sold by these cross-section dealers, the types of customers and the delivery techniques employed by these listed dealers, I find this cross-section to be representative of all dealers doing business in Area 6.